datacol-io/datacol-io.github.io/docs/heroku.md

 ---
 layout: docs
+title: Datacol | Heroku
 ---

 ## Datacol vs Heroku

 [Heroku](https://heroku.com) is a cloud Platform-as-a-Service (PaaS) supporting several programming languages that is used as a web application deployment model.
 Heroku is a great way to quickly build, innovate, and deploy a new product or service.
 It can be an excellent choice in early stage since not having to worry about operational issues reduce the time to market significantly.
 Heroku is the easiest place to deploy, until your apps grow more complicated.

-{{site.title}} provider similar features and developer experience but don't limit flexibility and scalability provided by cloud.
+{{site.title}} provides similar features and developer experience but doesn't limit flexibility and scalability provided by cloud.
 There comes a point, however, where many organizations outgrow their one-size-fits-all PaaS.
 Some common reasons include:

 * **Cost Efficiency**